Home / Helpful Guides / S-Corp vs LLC for Freelancers

 S-Corp vs LLC for Freelancers

 The S-corp vs LLC question comes up in almost every freelancer conversation we have.
 The short answer: it depends on how much you’re earning.
 The longer answer involves payroll, self-employment tax math, and a few costs that most online advice leaves out.
+For the broader comparison, see LLC vs S-corp.

 The LLC Starting Point